Have we any secrets here at lion.ie?

 Do you want to start all over again with a new advisor?

-This is my company, I’m not going anywhere because nothing pleases me more than to see a familiar email address pop up in my inbox looking for advice because their situation has changed.
+This is my company, and I’m not going anywhere because nothing pleases me more than to see a familiar email address pop up in my inbox returning to us for advice.

-If you need any help, let me know by giving me a quick outline using the form below.
+Let me know if you need any help by giving me a quick outline using the form below.

 I’ll get you that Audi you want.